alidcastano/alidcastano-jekyll/_posts/2016-03-17-stay-upwind.md

 title: Stay Upwind
 ---

+In [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html), Paul Graham transforms the typical "Standford Graduation speech" into practical advice he wish he had known.

+Since reading this essay my sophomore year, it has become a heuristic I use for any difficult decisions.
+I'd usually ask "Is this necessary?" and opt for the easier path.
+But now it is almost as if I can hear Paul Graham whisper, "Stay Upwind."
+I don't shy away from hard problems, anymore.

+Below is a condensed version of his essay.
+What I'm glad to have learned:

+---

+Most career advice is based on a lie.
+It presumes that you have, or need, a preexisting passion.
+Only then can you pursue the life you want.

-Most career advice assumes you have a preexisting and unchanging dream or passion.
-But only a small amount of people made up their minds about that in high school.
-Most of us likely have only but a vague idea of what we want to do with our lives, and even that idea is constantly changing.
+But life rarely works that way.
+Most of us only have a vague idea of what you want to do with your life, and even that idea is constantly changing.

-Accepting this, how can you best make decisions about your path forward?
+Accepting this, how can you best decide your path forward?

 There's only one safe direction to go: Upwind.

-As Paul Graham describes it in [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html):
+The way you do that, as Paul Graham says, is you work forward from promising options:

 >I propose instead that you don't commit to anything in the future, but just look at the options available now, and choose those that will give you the most promising range of options afterward.
 >